 - Form a book club—even if it’s only you and another person.

 - Join a church or take a meditation or yoga class

 - Join a support group: tackle your fear and get the help that you need to overcome an addiction.

-- Check out Meetup.com.
+- Visit Meetup.com.
+This is a great online resource.
 You may be surprised to find that there are others who share your passion who are already meeting together.

 - Volunteer at a shelter.

 - Invite people over for dinner.
 If you’re not a great cook, make it a potluck.